 Discussion and Analysis.
-With respect to each of these three performance measures, the threshold level of performance must be met in order for there to be a payout for that performance measure.
-Since actual results for cumulative net income plus after-tax interest and cumulative corporate revenue were below the threshold level of performance, there was no payout for these two performance measures.
-Performance for the cumulative corporate average net assets turns performance measure exceeded the maximum goal, which then translated to 200% of the payout for asset performance, which together with its weighting of 25%, resulted in a performance share award payout of 50% of target.
-As a result, all executive officers who were previously awarded a performance share award for the fiscal 2009 to fiscal 2011 performance period received 50% of the target performance shares granted under such award.
-A summary of the performance shares awarded to our named executive officers for the fiscal 2009 to fiscal 2011 performance period, and the value realized on vesting for those awards, can be found in the "Option Exercises and Stock Vested for Fiscal 2011" table on page 62 in the "Number of Shares Acquired on Vesting" and "Value Realized on Vesting" columns, respectively.
-Ms. Peterson did not have a performance share award for the fiscal 2009 to fiscal 2011 performance period.
+Maximum levels of performance were achieved for each of the three performance metrics for the fiscal 2010 to fiscal 2012 performance period.
+These results were driven in large part due to the significant recovery of our business in fiscal 2010 compared to fiscal 2009 when the goals were established, which set a strong foundation for the remaining two years of the period.
+As a result, all executive officers who were previously awarded a performance share award for the fiscal 2010 to fiscal 2012 performance period received 200% of the target performance shares granted under such award.
+Although actual results exceed maximum levels of performance, all our performance-based awards, including our three-year performance awards, are capped at a maximum of 200% of target.
+A summary of the performance shares awarded to our named executive officers for the fiscal 2010 to fiscal 2012 performance period, and the value realized on vesting for those awards, can be found in the "Option Exercises and Stock Vested for Fiscal 2012" table on page 63 in the "Number of Shares Acquired on Vesting" and "Value Realized on Vesting" columns, respectively.
+Ms. Peterson was not employed when fiscal 2010 to fiscal 2012 performance share award for that performance share awards for that performance share awards of the target performance share award for the set of the set of the fiscal 2012 performance period.

-We believe that delivering both stock options and performance share awards to our executive officers has been effective in focusing them on achievement of long-term financial business results and encouraging stock ownership.
+We believe that delivering both stock options and performance share awards to our executive officers has been effective in focusing our executives on achievement of long-term financial business results and encouraging stock ownership.
 This long-term performance orientation of stock options and performance share awards is consistent with our compensation objectives of linking pay to performance and aligning with shareholder interests.

 Target Total Direct Compensation.
 As described previously, when analyzing compensation, we look at base salary, target total cash compensation and target total direct compensation in comparison to the market 50th percentile when establishing new base salary levels, target annual cash incentive awards and long-term incentive awards.
 Actual value realized from long-term incentives is dependent on stock price at the time of exercise for stock option grants and actual payout of performance share awards at the end of the three-year term, which is dependent on actual cumulative performance against established performance goals.
 Therefore, it is difficult to assess actual total direct compensation on an annual basis in comparison to the market since the market data may have changed significantly when actual long-term incentive results are fully realized.
 We believe it is important to continue to review target total direct compensation when establishing long-term incentive grants.
-The fiscal 2011 annual base salary, target annual cash incentives and target long-term incentives at the time the grant levels were determined are compared to the market 50th percentile in the table below.
-Since Ms. Peterson did not receive equity grants other than her grant received upon commencement of her employment with us, her target total direct compensation is not provided in the table below.
-Additionally, since Mr. Wolfe retired during fiscal 2011, he will not realize his targeted long-term incentive value and his target total direct compensation is not provided in the table below.
+The fiscal 2012 target total direct compensation for each of named executive officers is compared to the market 50th percentile in the table below.

-Name 2011 Target Total t Compensation Comparison to Market 50 th Percentile
+Name 2012 Target Total ct Compensation Comparison to Market 50 th Percentile

-Mr. Hoffman \$ 3,747,500 0.3% below
+Mr. Hoffman \$ 3,865,000 1.5% below

+Ms. Peterson \$ 1,264,000 6.7% below

-Mr. Dordell \$ 902,000 2.5% below
+Mr. Dordell \$ 910,000 3.7% below

-Mr. Ramstad \$ 902,000 27.9% above
+Mr. Ramstad \$ 872,500 21.2% above

-Mr. Drazan \$ 680,000 10.5% below
+Mr. Drazan \$ 720,002 3.4% below

-to 16.2% above
+to 33.3% above

-Health, Welfare and Retirement Benefits and All Other Compensation
+Health, Welfare and Retirement Benefits and All Other Compensation.